Admitted International Students - Health Insurance

-Salve Regina requires that you have insurance while you are enrolled.
-You will be automatically enrolled.
-The cost of insurance is $2,162 per year.
+International students are required to have health insurance while studying at Salve Regina and will be automatically enrolled in our insurance plan.
 Insurance helps pay for your medical bills.
 Without insurance, your medical expenses may be overwhelming.
-The U.S. government does help non-citizens with medical bills.
-You must have purchased insurance prior to being sick.
+While the U.S. government does help non-citizens with medical bills, you must have purchased insurance prior to being sick.

 Apply for a Waiver

-Students wishing to waive the Salve Regina health insurance plan must complete a waiver form prior to the first day of classes.
-To waive Salve Regina's plan, follow these steps:
+If you wish to waive Salve Regina's health insurance plan, you must complete a waiver form prior to the first day of classes.
+To waive our plan, follow these steps:

 - Research your insurance options (listed below)

 - Purchase a 12-month policy (Please note: Exchange students who are attending Salve Regina for one semester may choose a policy that covers them only for the period of their program and stay in the U.S.)

 - Complete the waiver request form

 The waiver request form must be submitted by the time you arrive in the United States.
 If you do not submit the waiver by the start of classes, you will be automatically enrolled in Salve Regina's health insurance plan and the fee will remain on your student account.